-- School membership of NASEN & Kent West Dyslexia Association. - School subscription to 'Special Children'.
+• School membership of Kent West Dyslexia Association.

 Complaints

 If parents have a complaint they should refer to the Complaints Procedure Policy found on the school's website.

 Links with other Services

 Sevenoaks Prep makes use of a number of additional services as and when required, e.g. Educational Psychologists, Speech and Language and Occupational Therapists, Family Therapists and Touch Typing Specialist.